 Click here to access a list of some of the other items that can and cannot be purchased with the Learning Fund.

 NOTE: These lists are not exhaustive, and are subject to change.
-If there’s an item your student would benefit from having and it is not listed, please inquire by emailing email@example.com
+If there is an item your student would benefit from having and it is not listed, please inquire by emailing email@example.com

 Parents and teachers both have access to place orders.
 Log in to the Learning Fund Portal with the username and password emailed to you upon enrollment.
-(The log in box is also located on the right-hand side of the screen on our website homepage.)
+(The login box is also located on the right-hand side of the screen on many of our website pages.)

-Q: What requirements must be met to obtain a Learning Fund?
+Q: What requirements must be met to be allotted a Learning Fund?